 Case 5: On 27th September 2022, a thirteen-year-old boy from Bulati village, Ngorongoro district, Arusha region, Tanzania, was admitted to Fame hospital after being referred from Bulati health facility on the same day.
 The boy was showing signs of rabies including excessive salivation, paralysis, abnormal vocalisation and restlessness.
-The boy had apparently been bitten by his own dog on the left leg on 8th September 2022 and did not report or receive any treatment from the health facility / hospital despite regularly attending the hospital for other medical treatment.
-The wound was washed by milk and a traditional practice for treatment was initiated (placing a coin on the wound to suck the poison).
+The boy had been bitten by his dog on the left leg on 8th September 2022 and did not report or receive any treatment from the health facility / hospital despite regularly attending the hospital for other medical treatment.
+The wound was washed with milk and a traditional practice for treatment was initiated (placing a coin on the wound to suck the poison).
 Upon reporting to the health facility, the medical staff inquiry found that the boy was bitten by the dog 20 days prior.
 He was referred to the major hospital on the same day where he received palliative care until he died on 3rd October 2022 (26 days after the bite).

 The rabies incubation period varies; symptoms typically develop days to weeks after infection, but can take months depending on factors such as the bite location and severity [1].
-Three of the patients in this case series progressed to rabies within one month of exposure (the date of exposure was not possible to confirm for Case 2, although was recalled to be around one month prior to death), whereas the fifth patient developed symptoms more than two months later.
+Three of the patients in this case series progressed to rabies within one month of exposure (the date of exposure was not possible to confirm for Case 2, although was recalled to be around one month before death), whereas the fifth patient developed symptoms more than two months later.
 Each patient displayed common clinical signs of rabies: fever, abnormal vocalisation, difficulty breathing and swallowing, hallucinations, paralysis, hydrophobia, aggressiveness, excessive salivation and restlessness.
 All patients except case 2 had a clear history of a dog bite making the clinical diagnosis straightforward.
 A history of close contact with two suspect rabid dogs assisted in reaching a diagnosis for case 2.
-Samples from four of the five cases were positive by rapid diagnostic test.
+Samples from four of the five cases were positive by a rapid diagnostic test.
 Case 3 had a negative test result; however the presence of rabies virus antigen was confirmed by immunohistochemistry, using the Streptavidin-biotin complex staining method (Fig 1).

 Figure 1.
 Positive immunohistochemistry staining of case 3, at 40x magnification.
 The red stain zoomed in with higher resolution magnification indicates the presence of rabies virus antigen detected with specific labelled antibodies (RABV-N, antibody 5DF12) and Streptavidin-biotin complex staining.